Syria says Al Jazeera's Nusra interview promotes militant group

 "It is clear that the Qatari regime is seeking with this interview, with the head of a terrorist group as listed by the U.N.
 Security Council, to clean up the image of Nusra Front," he added.
 Al Jazeera had no immediate comment.

-Nusra Front is listed as a terrorist organization by the United States and has been sanctioned by the U.N.
+Nusra Front is listed as a terrorist organisation by the United States and has been sanctioned by the U.N.
 Security Council.

 In his interview Golani said members of the Alawite minority sect, of which Assad is a member, should renounce the Syrian leader, their beliefs and lay down weapons in order to be safe.